enclave-networks/docs/docs/getting-started/installation.md

         1. We have beta support for Synology NAS drives (running on DSM 7.0 or later) via docker.
 Please follow our guide to [installing Enclave on your Synology NAS drive](/tutorials/how-to-securely-access-your-synology-nas-drive-with-enclave/).

 **Congratulations!** You've successfully enrolled a new system to your Enclave account.
-Once you've enrolled at least two systems, [attach tags](/getting-started/attach-tags) to your newly enrolled systems.
+Once you've enrolled at least two systems, continue by [attaching tags](/getting-started/attach-tags) to your newly enrolled systems.